 Stress As A Cause Of Eye Problems

+“Long-term stress is linked to weight problems and cardiovascular issues,” says Jessica Harris, LCPC, LPC.
+But that is not all.
 Other studies and clinical trials have also come to conclude that indeed, stress does not only result in vision loss, but it also exacerbates an individual’s eye condition as well.
 Thus, it is not only a consequence but can also be an important cause of vision abnormalities that may result in macular degeneration, optic neuropathy, glaucoma, and diabetic retinopathy.

 Ways To Help Restore Vision